-- a signed written statement of the observed behavior to the appropriate faculty member and/or to the Associate Dean for Judicial Affairs (Dean K.C.
-Wallace, Box 90946, 668-3853); and - the name or description of the person(s) alleged to have committed the violation.
+- a signed written statement of the observed behavior to the appropriate faculty member and/or to the Associate Dean for Judicial Affairs; and - the name or description of the person(s) alleged to have committed the violation. - In any situation where a party is unsure of whom to call, he/she may contact the Office of Student Conduct at 919-684-6938 or conduct@duke.edu.